oracle-livelabs/developer/java-management/sandbox-labs/life-cycle-management/life-cycle-management.md

     ![image of verify java runtime installation](images/verify-java-runtime-installation.png)

-6. Alternatively, you may use SSH command to connect to the compute instance and enter the following command to check the deletion manually.
+6. Alternatively, you may use SSH command to connect to the compute instance and enter the following command to check the installation manually.

     ```
     <copy>